charmplusplus/charm/doc/charm++/manual.rst

 .. code-block:: bash

-   $ ./build Charm++ ucx-linux-x86_64 ompipmix --with-production --enable-error-checking --basedir=$HOME/ucx/build --basedir=$HOME/openmpi-4.0.1/build -j16
+   $ ./build charm++ ucx-linux-x86_64 ompipmix --with-production --enable-error-checking --basedir=$HOME/ucx/build --basedir=$HOME/openmpi-4.0.1/build -j16

 It should be noted that the pmix version is the most stable version of using the UCX backend.
 We're in the process of debugging some recent issues with Simple PMI, Slurm PMI and Slurm PMI2.